PennyLaneAI/pennylane/doc/introduction/measurements.rst

   to use the :ref:`deferred measurements principle <deferred_measurements>` or ``mcm_method="one-shot"`` to use the :ref:`one-shot transform <one_shot_transform>`.
 When executing with finite shots, ``mcm_method="one-shot"`` will be the default, and ``mcm_method="deferred"`` otherwise.
-Additionally, if using :func:`~pennylane.qjit`, ``mcm_method="single-branch-statistics"`` can also be used.
+Additionally, if using :func:`~pennylane.qjit`, ``mcm_method="single-branch-statistics"`` can also be used and will be the default.
 Using this method, a single branch of the execution tree will be randomly explored.

   .. warning::